 Lab rotation: Students in the program are required to spend a minimum of one semester in another lab to fulfill the lab rotation component of the program.
 During this semester, students will become involved in one of the research projects in the lab, playing a role in the research process.
 Students enroll in a one-credit independent study during that time, and complete a term paper at the end of their time.
 The precise nature of the experience will be decided upon by the student, the lab director, and primary advisor.
 We encourage students, in consultation with their primary mentor and the lab director, to consider whether QP2 could develop out of this rotation.

 Dissertation proposal and dissertation: In the final years of the program, students develop, write, and defend their dissertation proposal and ultimately their dissertation.
 The dissertation is supervised by a faculty mentor(s), but reflects the ideas and empirical contribution of the student, and will further our field’s knowledge in the area of inquiry.

 To read more about the PhD program, view the 2017-2018 PhD Student Handbook.

 For specific research queries about the doctoral program, please contact the faculty member whose interests most reflect your own.
 Learn more about our faculty members' active research.

-For general questions, please contact Professor Adam Buchwald, director of the PhD program.
+For general questions, please contact Dr. Adam Buchwald, director of the PhD program.